massimocaprinali/cloud-foundry-public/connecting_apps.md

 * There is no extra charge for an alias, but each alias counts against your quota in your Cloud Foundry organization.
 * You can create only one alias per Cloud Foundry space in the {{site.data.keyword.cloud_notm}} console.
 However, more than one alias per space can be created using the {{site.data.keyword.cloud_notm}} CLI.
 For more information, see [Working with resource groups and resources](/docs/cli?topic=cli-ibmcloud_commands_resource).
-* You can create multiple connections between your IAM-managed service and any Cloud Foundry application in any space, organization, and region in the same account if you have permission.
+* You can create multiple connections between your IAM-managed service and any Cloud Foundry app in any space, organization, and region in the same account if you have permission.
 * Multiple connections made in the same space to different Cloud Foundry apps from an IAM-managed service instance will use the same alias.
 * Un-binding an IAM-managed service instance *will not* delete the Cloud Foundry service instance that represents the alias.
-* Deleting the Cloud Foundry application that your IAM-managed service instance is connected to *will not* delete the Cloud Foundry instance that represents the alias.
+* Deleting the Cloud Foundry app that your IAM-managed service instance is connected to *will not* delete the Cloud Foundry instance that represents the alias.
 * Deleting an IAM-managed service instance *will* delete the Cloud Foundry service instance that represents the alias.

 ## Creating a connection (alias) between an IAM-managed service and a Cloud Foundry app
 {: #creating_alias}

-To connect your IAM-managed service instance to a Cloud Foundry application:
+To connect your IAM-managed service instance to a Cloud Foundry app:

 1. Go to your dashboard.